 Enjoy dinner at one of the many area restaurants and overnight at one of Sedona's bed & breakfasts or luxury resorts.

 Day 2: Shop Sedona’s Tlaquepaque, then take a ride on the Verde Canyon Railroad.

 In the morning, visit Sedona's local shops and galleries for Native American jewelry, pottery, crafts, rugs and gifts.
-Enjoy lunch at one of the restaurants at internationally renowned – the view of Boynton Canyon alone is worth the visit.
+Enjoy lunch at one of the restaurants – the view of Boynton Canyon alone is worth the visit.

 Drive to Clarkdale (:30) where you will find the Verde Canyon Railroad train depot.
 In the afternoon, embark upon the four-hour train ride past Native American ruins and historic sites, watching for bald eagles, herons and other wildlife along the way.
 Afterward, drive a short distance to Blazin' M Ranch for a cowboy supper and entertainment.
 Overnight in Cottonwood.

 Day 3: Discover ancient ruins at Montezuma Castle and Tuzigoot National Monument.